Compressed sensing: Magnetic resonance imaging

 Compressed sensing addresses the issue of high scan time by enabling faster acquisition by measuring fewer Fourier coefficients.
 This produces a high-quality image with relatively lower scan time.
 Another application (also discussed ahead) is for CT reconstruction with fewer X-ray projections.
 Compressed sensing, in this case, removes the high spatial gradient parts – mainly, image noise and artifacts.
-This holds tremendous potential as one can obtain high-resolution CT images at low radiation doses (through lower current-mA settings).
+This holds potential as one can obtain high-resolution CT images at low radiation doses (through lower current-mA settings).

 Network tomography

-Compressed sensing has showed outstanding results in the application of network tomography to network management.
+Compressed sensing has shown outstanding results in the application of network tomography to network management.
 Network delay estimation and network congestion detection can both be modeled as underdetermined systems of linear equations where the coefficient matrix is the network routing matrix.
 Moreover, in the Internet, network routing matrices usually satisfy the criterion for using compressed sensing.

 Shortwave-infrared cameras

 In 2013 one company announced shortwave-infrared cameras which utilize compressed sensing.
 These cameras have light sensitivity from 0.9 μm to 1.7 μm, wavelengths invisible to the human eye.